anchore/anchore-engine/docs/content/docs/install/configuration/feed_configuration.md

 Feed sync configuration is set in the config.yaml file used by policy engine service.
 The `services.policy_engine.vulnerabilities.sync.data` section of the configuration file in the policy engine's container controls the behavior of feed syncs done by that particular container.
-Note that the location and format of this config data changed slightly in Anchore Engine 0.10 to reflect some internal rafactoring.
+Note that the location and format of this config data changed slightly in Anchore Engine 0.10 to reflect some internal refactoring.
 Ensure this config is synchronized between containers if you are running more than one policy engine.
 This is usually handled for you by Helm Charts on Kubernetes, for example.

 The Anchore Engine will default to downloading feed data from Anchore's feed service hosted at https://ancho.re/v1/service/feeds and running in AWS in the